TechnionTDK/jbs-json23plet/README.md

             ./json23plet -config errorLevel=level

 ## Testing
-We build a simple and efficient testing framework. to test your generator do as follow:
+json23plet has a simple and efficient testing framework. to test your generator do as follow:

-1. Add myGenerator.input.json to jbs-json23plet/src/test/testsFiles
+1. Add myGenerator.input.json to `src/test/testsFiles`
-1. Add myGenerator.expected.ttl to jbs-json23plet/src/test/testsFiles
+1. Add myGenerator.expected.ttl to `src/test/testsFiles`

-To run the Tests simply rebuild the project using:
+To run the tests rebuild the project using:

       ./json23plet.sh -b
-and maven will run the tests.<br/>
+maven will run the tests.<br/>
-If you wish only to run the tests pleses see this [guide](http://junit.sourceforge.net/doc/faq/faq.htm#running_4)
+It also possible to run the tests without rebuild as explained in this [guide](http://junit.sourceforge.net/doc/faq/faq.htm#running_4)

 ## Devlopment enviorment
 It's prefered to devolpe and use the tool on a Linux machine where you can run the tool through the command line.<br\>